-- The administrator locally generates a new certificate for the compromised foreign NSDB.
+- 1. The administrator locally generates a new certificate for the compromised foreign NSDB.
 The certificate can be self-signed, or signed by the administrator's local certificate authority. - 2.
 The administrator distributes this certificate to all of her domain's fileservers using the FedFS ADMIN protocol or some other secure means.
-The connection security for the foreign NSDB is set to FEDFS\SEC\TLS on each of the local domain's fileservers. - 3.
+The connection security for the foreign NSDB is set to FEDFS_SEC_TLS on each of the local domain's fileservers. - 3.
 The administrator requests fresh certificate material from the administrator of the foreign NSDB. - 4.
 When the threat has passed and the foreign NSDB is safe to use again, the administrator can distribute the new valid certificate material to her domain's fileservers.

-Step 2 guarantees that, within the administrator's local FedFS domain, resolving a junction that references the compromised foreign NSDB will fail until the updated certificate material is available.
+No change to the ADMIN protocol as specified in [FEDFS-ADMIN] is required to fence a compromised NSDB.
+Step 2 guarantees that, on fileservers in the administrator's local FedFS domain, resolving a junction that references the compromised foreign NSDB will fail until updated certificate material is provided.